gowna-m/object-detection/README.md

 ### Creating a Flask API
-  All the commands mentioned below are to be executed within the Target Directory.
+  All the commands mentioned below are to be executed within the Target Directory(/etc/object-detection/model/).
 - Run the Flask API inference file using: `python3 flask_api_prediction.py`
 - Run requests_flask.py to make post request to image url using: `python3 requests_flask.py --img_url=<link to Image>`
   It will be saved under a default name '1234.jpg', in the target directory.